social-link-analytics-group-bsc/impact-app/README.md

 of the [Barcelona Supercomputing Center](https://www.bsc.es) with the goal of assist organizations and scholars to measure the scientific and social impact of their research projects.

+By **scientific impact** we understand the intellectual contribution to a person’s field of study within academia [^1].
+Within the various methods proposed in the literature to measure the scientific impact of research (e.g., [^2], [^3]), we decided to compute it by calculating the normalized impact of the scientific production.

+following the methodology employed by the government of Spain to understand the impact of publications authored by scholars working in Spanish research institutions.

-The **scientific impact** is calculated by computing the normalized impact of the scientific production, which is the methodology employed by the Spanish government to understand the impact of publications authored by scholars working in Spanish research institutions.
+The **scientific impact** is calculated by computing the normalized impact of the scientific production, which is the methodology employed by the government of Spain to understand the impact of publications authored by scholars working in Spanish research institutions.
+The central part of the methodology compares the average citations per publication of researchers or institution in a year (or range of years) with the average citation

 **Social Impact.** ...